 Essential Oils

-Keep the oils away from direct contact with your eyes, contact lenses, nostrils, and delicate skin areas.
+• Avoid eyes, contact lenses, nostrils, and sensitive skin areas.

 Some of the best plant oils for treating herpes blister include Tamanu oil and coconut oil.